 The two D9 connectors on the back of a SV-COM-PANEL display are SkyView network connectors.
 They have identical pinouts and are electrically connected inside the SV-COM-PANEL (i.e., they are completely interchangeable).
 Installers may use either connector or both connectors in SkyView installations.
-Using both of these connectors allows installers to "daisy-chain" another SkyView Network module (such as the SV-EMS-22X) that may be co-located behind the panel.
-Reference Table 124 on page 24-10 for SkyView Network Connector pinout information.
+Using both connectors allow installers to "daisy-chain" another SkyView Network module (such as the SV-EMS-22X) that may be co-located behind the panel.
+Reference Table 118 on page 24-10 for SkyView Network Connector pinout information.